geddy/geddy/docs/5-templates.md

-Geddy's view layer provides a versatile set of templating languages and helpers to get you started quickly.
+Nails's view layer provides a versatile set of templating languages and helpers to get you started quickly.

 * * *